A Burma Quintet: W Dickinson, D Harris, S Spicer, S Woodhouse, AB Wythe DFM

 Steve sent two photos of the Burma days, one of which was already in Bill Dickinson’s collection: the 211s draped over a Beaufighter.
 In the ‘A’ Flight un-named group, below, Steve remarked that there were two Java survivors.
 The favoured bush hat of the Burma theatre much in evidence.

 Steve Woodhouse died in August 2001.

 ‘A’ Flight, Chiringa (S Woodhouse)

-Alan (otherwise “Alfie”) joined 211 Squadron in 1944 a Flight Sergeant.
-Today he lives in Southampton.
-He recalls that the photos were taken in 1945 at Chiringa.
+Alan (otherwise “Alfie”) joined 211 Squadron in 1944.
+He kindly made available several photographs taken in 1945 at Chiringa, shown below.

 211 Squadron ‘B’ Flight Chiringa 1945 (AB Wythe)